sitamgithub-MSIT/TinySwallow-llamacpp/README.md

 5. Install the required dependencies: `pip install -r requirements.txt`
 6. Run the Gradio application: `python app.py`

-Now, open up your local host and see the web application running.
+Now, you can open up your local host and see the web application running.
 For more information, please refer to the Gradio documentation [here](https://www.gradio.app/docs/interface).
 Also, a live version of the application can be found [here](https://huggingface.co/spaces/sitammeur/TinySwallow-llamacpp).

 ## Contributing